jterrazz/jterrazz/README.md

 I'm Jean-Baptiste, a full stack developer hailing from Paris.
 I've had the opportunity to work with some amazing teams, including [**Bankin**](http://bankin.com/) and [**Bridge**](http://bridgeapi.io/).

 I'm passionate about decentralization and finance, and always looking for new ways to innovate in these areas.
-That's why I created [**Open.MT - Open Market**](https://blog.open.mt), a project that brings the power of open markets to everyone.
+That's why I'm building [**Open.MT - Open Market**](https://blog.open.mt), a project that brings the power of open markets to everyone.

 Take a look at my profile and check out Open.MT.
 I'm always open to connecting with fellow developers and discussing exciting new ideas!